sabeydeedaya/docs/pages/dashboard/access-level.md

 #### Entity Views

+- **[App Access](app-view.md)**: The "App" view of a Branch account is the standard level of entity access and can include access to the entire Branch dashboard for that app, based on access resource settings and access role type.
+All accounts include the App view and any user regardless of access role type can access it (to varying degrees).
-- **[Organization Access](organization-view.md)**: The "Organization" view of a Branch account is the highest level of entity access and is intended for Branch accounts with a portfolio of distinctly managed apps tied to a single organizational entity.
+- **[Organization Access](organization-view.md)**: The "Organization" view of a Branch account is an additional level of entity access and is intended for Branch accounts with a portfolio of distinctly managed apps tied to a single organizational entity.
+Organization view allows companies to manage separate teams associated with their distinct apps and maintain autonomy.
+Organization team members can switch between the Organization view and the App view at any time.
-- **[Agency Access](agency-view.md)**: The "Agency" view of a Branch account is the second level of entity access and is intended for Branch accounts that work with agencies - both full AORs and limited - that buy media on their behalf.
+- **[Agency Access](agency-view.md)**: The "Agency" view of a Branch account is another additional level of entity access and is intended for Branch accounts that work with agencies - both full AORs and limited - that buy media on their behalf.
+Agency view allows the Agency to manage its own team within the Branch dashboard.
+Agency team members can switch between the Agency view and the App view at any time.

-- **[App Access](app-view.md)**: The "App" view of a Branch account is the third level of entity access and can include access to the entire Branch dashboard for that app, based on access resource settings and access role type.
+!!! info "Entity Views Access"
+    While all team members have access to the App view, which additional entity view - Organization and/or Agency - a team member has access to depends entirely upon which view that team member was created within.

+    For example, an Agency team member added within the Organization view will also inherit access to the Organization view in addition to the App view and the Agency view.
+If that same Agency team member were instead added within the App view, said Agency team member would only be able to access the App view and the Agency view.

 #### Resource Access